Athuldev1/Python-Journey/Day-1_tip_calculator/README.md

-Tip Calculator!

-Welcome to the Tip Calculator!
-This is a simple Python script that helps you calculate how much each person should pay when splitting a bill, including a tip.

-Features:

-Calculates the total bill including a tip.
-Splits the total bill between a specified number of people.
-Rounds the result to 2 decimal places for convenience.
+# Band Name Generator

+Welcome to the Band Name Generator!
+This simple program generates a fun band name based on the name of the city you grew up in and your pet's name.

+## Description

+The Band Name Generator is a basic Python script that takes user input and combines it to create a unique and amusing band name.
+This project is perfect for beginners learning Python and working with basic input and output functions.

-How It Works?
+## How It Works

+1. The program welcomes the user.
-The script prompts you to enter the total bill amount.
+2. It prompts the user to enter the name of the city they grew up in.
-It then asks how much tip you would like to give (choose from 10%, 12%, or 15%).
-Finally, it asks how many people the bill should be split between.
-The script calculates the total bill including the tip, splits it between the number of people, and displays how much each person should pay.
+3. It then asks the user to input their pet's name.
+4. Finally, it combines the two inputs and displays the generated band name.